 Office of the Press Secretary

-Statement from NSC Spokesman Tommy Vietor on Deputy National Security Advisor McDonough’s visit to Sudan and South Sudan
+Statement by NSC Spokesman Tommy Vietor on Deputy National Security Advisor McDonough’s Travel to Iraq and Afghanistan

 Deputy National Security Advisor Denis McDonough traveled to Iraq and Afghanistan October 15-17.
 In meetings in Baghdad on October 15, Mr. McDonough underscored the U.S. commitment to Iraq’s success through the structure of the bilateral Strategic Framework Agreement.
 He reviewed our cooperation on security issues, and discussed how the U.S. and Iraq could further improve their partnership, including on counterterrorism.
 In meetings with President Talabani, Prime Minister Maliki, and with Parliament Speaker Nujayfi and others, Mr. McDonough stressed the President’s support for Iraq’s independent democratic institutions, and urged inclusive dialogue toward national reconciliation.
 Mr. McDonough reiterated our view that that any investigation into Iraq’s Central Bank must be transparent, in accordance with Iraqi law and free from political influence to avoid undermining the independence of the institution or investor confidence in Iraq.
 In all of his meetings with Iraq’s leaders, Mr. McDonough discussed Syria, with a particular focus on ensuring that violence from Syria does not degrade Iraq’s domestic security.
 During his visit to Baghdad, Mr. McDonough spoke with Roman Catholic Archbishop Jean Sleiman and expressed the President’s continuing support for the rights and security of all of Iraq’s minority groups.